jonashall8/jonashall8.github.io/README.md

 Welcome to my personal portfolio!
 This project is built using a combination of JavaScript, HTML and CSS.

+Features
-Features -Displays information about me, including my education and work experience -Shows examples of my previous projects -Provides a contact form for users to get in touch with me -Requirements -A web server with PHP and MySQL support -A MySQL database to store the contact form data
+- Displays information about me, including my education and work experience
+- Shows examples of my previous projects
+- Provides a contact form for users to get in touch with me

 This project is licensed under the MIT License.